ChristianCella/HRC_Predeployment/README.md

 # Predeployment phase code

-As of now the code is used to run a hard-coded human simualtion by addressing it by name inside TPS.
-The idea is to evaluate the ergonomic score based on OWAS.
-This is the repo that will be modified step by step to obtain the overall optimization farmework.
+This repo implements the complete optimization framework to run the predeployment of a collaborative application.
+The structure and the codes will be changed with time.
+The most important codes are inside the folder called Predeployment_framework

 ## Code structure